From Idea to Patent: Everything you need to know

-PS: At this point, we are assuming that you are aware of what patents are, its relevance and the different kinds that exist – Utility patents, Design patents and, Plant Patents.
-We would refrain from reiterating these here and for the ones uninitiated, this article would help – What is a patent? – A detailed overview.
+PS: At this point, we are assuming that you are aware of what is a patent, its relevance and the different kinds that exist – Utility patents, Design patents, and Plant Patents.

-We’d be covering all these topics in the post today but before we go about it, an important question needs to be answered:
+We’d be covering all these topics in the post today but before we go about it, let find what question will be answered.

 The answer to this question, in essence, could be found by answering a few questions (listed below), which would reveal whether your invention really needs to be patented or not.

-- Is my invention of any use to the society?
+- Is my invention of any use to society?